Editor-in-chief

-An editor-in-chief (EIC), also known as lead editor or chief editor, is a publication's editorial leader who has final responsibility for its operations and policies.
+An editor-in-chief (EIC), also known as lead editor, chief editor, executive editor, or simply editor is a publication's editorial leader who has final responsibility for its operations and policies.

-The highest-ranking editor of a publication may also be titled editor, managing editor, or executive editor, but where these titles are held while someone else is editor-in-chief, the editor-in-chief outranks the others.

-Description

 The editor-in-chief heads all departments of the organization and is held accountable for delegating tasks to staff members and managing them.
 The term is often used at newspapers, magazines, yearbooks, and television news programs.
 The editor-in-chief is commonly the link between the publisher or proprietor and the editorial staff.